-Filing and transfer agent's fees increased from \$96,745 to \$131,944 in the current period mainly due to an increase in Part XII.6 tax as a result of timing of flow-through expenditures in the current period offset by a decrease in filing fees resulting from the Company's reduced market capitalization.
+Filing and transfer agent's fees decreased from \$79,291 to \$29,642 in the current period mainly due to an decrease in Part XII.6 tax as a result of timing of flow-through expenditures.
+This was partially offset by an increase in filing fees resulting from the Company's increased market capitalization.